-Note that not all questions are applicable to all campuses, so you may have several icons will not be green check marks, even if your institution has answered all applicable questions.
+Note that not all questions are applicable to all campuses, so you may have several icons without green check marks, even if your institution has answered all applicable questions.
 Questions that "need additional review" are not necessarily errors.
 At the end of the data collection period, all answers will be recorded.